 What is the best home insurance company?

-The best home insurance company will depend on you personal factors, such as your city and ZIP code, details about your home (construction materials and year built), your credit-based insurance score, your area’s crime rates, proximity to a fire station and fire hydrants, claims history and what kind of coverage you need.
+The best home insurance company will depend on your personal rating factors, such as your city and ZIP code, details about your home (construction materials and year built), your credit-based insurance score, your area’s crime rates, proximity to a fire station and fire hydrants, claims history and what kind of coverage you need.
 Getting quotes from several insurance companies may help you find a company that fits your needs.
 Working with an insurance professional could also be helpful, as local agents may be more familiar with the needs of St. Petersburg homeowners.

 How much does home insurance in St. Petersburg cost?

 The average cost of home insurance in St. Petersburg is $1,018 per year for a home with $250,000 in dwelling coverage.
 However, the cost of your homeowners insurance policy may be more or less, depending on the kind of policy that you need and your specific rating factors.

 How much home insurance do I need in St. Petersburg?